 I am always excited for this moment.
 I look forward to it every day with great anticipation because my taste buds go crazy with pleasure, and my hunger dissipates almost immediately.

-- half a jug of Mother Culture drinkable whole yogurt (or about 16 oz.)
+- a quarter to half a jug of Mother Culture drinkable whole yogurt (or about 8-16 oz.)
 This is one of my favorite foods on earth.
 Even people who prefer everything to be sweetened (my son) or who hate yogurt (my husband) love it.
 This is one of the few “fast” foods that gets the GFF stamp of approval.
 It’s processed using the traditional method of fermenting milk with healthy bacteria called cultures.
 This brand uses raw milk and low-heat pasteurization to preserve valuable enzymes.
 So I start my day with a natural probiotic, which feeds the healthy microbiota in my gut.
 Yogurt contains almost every nutrient your body needs, including lots of calcium, B vitamins, magnesium (which most people are deficient in) and more.
 And because it’s naturally full of healthy fat, it satiates me almost instantly.Here’s why it’s a fast food: I stick a metal (washable) straw in it and drink up.
 If I’m working at my computer, it sits on my desk like a cup of coffee and I just sip on it.
 I even take it in the car if I’m on the run.
 Don’t worry if you don’t have access to this brand.
 Just choose a whole yogurt (or kefir) with no sugar from pastured cows, goats, or sheep.
 Try to find something local.
 And if you’re adventurous you can try making it yourself!

 - A handful of nuts.
 My mother is allergic to nuts and goes into anaphylactic shock when exposed to them so I grew up in a nut-free house.
 When I discovered nuts as a teenager, I thought I had found Eldorado.
 At the time, nuts like walnuts and pistachios came with the shell and you had to work for each nugget.
 Now everything comes shelled in a bag (or in bulk from bins) and they are easy as pie to eat.
 Nuts are a phenomenal fast food.It’s tempting to buy roasted and salted, and you can if you must, but nuts are always healthier raw and unsalted.
 In fact, if you try just a few a day, you will probably get used to their inherent taste.
 Sprinkle them on oatmeal, salad, soups, stir-frys, even scrambled eggs.
 There’s a huge and growing selection to choose from.
 I alternate between walnuts, pecans, almonds, pistachios, and pili nuts.
 What’s a pili nut? you ask.
 It’s my new favorite nut from the Philippines which I discovered it at a Paleo food expo.
 You can only buy them online.
 In fact it’s the only item I have ever ordered from Amazon on a subscription basis because I can’t live without them, lol.
 Read about them here.
 I also have a few Brazil nuts each day because they are the food highest in Selenium, an oft-overlooked nutrient which is necessary for the proper functioning of your body.